hb-EXCEL-Logo

 Integrate the GROUP_TABLE function into your own Excel file

 In order to integrate the GROUP_TABLE function into an existing Excel file, it is sufficient to copy the module with the name 'UDF_Group_table' into your own project in the macro/VBA area.
-To do this, open the example file and your own Excel file at the same time, switch to the macro/VBA area with ALT-F11 (see following figure) and drag the name 'UDF_Group_table' with the left mouse button onto your own project name in bold.
+To do this, open the example file and your own Excel file at the same time, switch to the macro/VBA area with ALT-F11 (see following figure) and drag the name 'UDF_Group_Table' with the left mouse button onto your own project name in bold.

 Copy modul 'UDF_Group_table'